DigitalBazaarHub/digitalbazaarhub.github.io/_design_docs/starting-prompt.md

 # Project: Digital Bazaar Community Website

-You are my partner for building a bilingual (Arabic/English) Jekyll static site for a WhatsApp community.
-This is a **high-end digital magazine**, not a basic blog.
+You are my partner for building a bilingual (Arabic/English) Jekyll static site for a WhatsApp-based community.
+This is a **high-signal, warm, focused & curated modern Bazaar for Arab digital minds**, not a basic blog, magazine or an online-store.
+It's a vibing and thriving community of builders, creaters and curious minds.

 ## Your Directives

 1. Read `.cursorrules` — this is your philosophy and constraints
-2. Reference `_docs/` files when implementing specific features
+2. Reference `_design_docs/` files when implementing specific features
-3. Research Jekyll plugins, Tailwind, Bootstrap BEFORE custom code
+3. Use the existing design system tokens (`--text-*`, `--space-*`, `--radius-*`)
 4. Test both `/ar/` (RTL) and `/en/` (LTR) after every change
 5. Watch Jekyll logs and verify in browser — no blind coding